proxyconf/proxyconf/docs/config/Listener.md

 | **maximum** | `65535` |
 | **minimum** | `1` |

-The port is extracted from the `api_url` if it is explicitely provided as part of the url.
+The port is extracted from the specified `url` property if it is explicitely provided as part of the url.
 E.g. the implicit ports 80/443 for http/https are replaced by the default `8080`.